Aesthetic Realism: Aesthetic Realism Foundation

-Ellen Reiss is the Aesthetic Realism Chairman of Education, appointed by Eli Siegel in 1977.
+Ellen Reiss is the Aesthetic Realism Chair of Education, appointed by Eli Siegel in 1977.
 Since that time, she has conducted professional classes for the Foundation's faculty.
 Herself an Aesthetic Realism consultant since 1971, Reiss also taught in the English departments of Queens and Hunter Colleges, City University of New York.
 She is a poet, editor, and co-author (with Martha Baird) of The Williams-Siegel Documentary (Definition Press, 1970).